 To be a supply chain leader, you will need to be familiar with the use of enterprise software applications like WMS, TMS, and ERP, not to mention analytics software, which is increasingly becoming a staple source of leadership decision support.

 Enterprise IT Skills at User-level

-There was a time when supply chain leaders could rely on subordinate employees to do the hands-on work with business information systems, and be content to receive reports and Excel spreadsheets containing data for decision-making.
+There was a time when supply chain leaders could rely on subordinate employees to do all the hands-on work with business information systems, and be content to receive reports and Excel spreadsheets containing data for decision-making.

 Those days are gone, however.
 Today you’re expected to find your way around the modules of your company’s ERP and business intelligence applications on your own.
-Furthermore, your need for technology understanding extends beyond hands-on use.
+Furthermore, your need for technological understanding extends beyond hands-on use.